Five Offbeat Spots to Visit in Hot Springs

 Tour a vintage wax museum

 Illusionist Maxwell Blade is a well-known personality of Hot Springs and many have caught one of his shows over the years at the Maxwell Blade Theatre of Magic.
 You can find his shows currently at the Malco Theatre at 817 Central Avenue.
-Blade is familiar with the venue as it is where he first got his start performing in Hot Springs.
-Maxwell Blade’s Museum of Curiosities is also on site, where one can see Blade’s collection of over 300 unusual items from around the world.
+The historic Malco Theatre is a story in itself, which you can read more about here.

 Experience the Force